flowchart TD

 In C4, a container diagram zooms in on the system boundary to show the containers within it, such as web applications or databases.
 This diagram displays the main containers of Flower, their responsibilities, and how they interact, including the technologies used for each.

-Flower is primarily designed for use as a command-line interface (CLI), with its core functionality also exposed as a Python API.
+Flower is primarily designed for use as a CLI, but its core functionality is also available through the Python API.

 user("User<br>[person]")